Thiagojm/aws_rng/README.md

 ## Requirements

 - Raspberry Pi with Python3 installed (https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html - Refer to this guide if you want to setup a headless Raspberry Pi)
-- A TRNG device (TrueRNG) or Bitbbabler
+- A TRNG device (TrueRNG) or Bitbabbler
 - Internet access
 - Python 3.x
 - lxterminal package installed (default in most Raspberry Pi distributions)